devlocalhost/random-pw-generator/README.md

 ![Example](https://github.com/devlocalhost/random-pw-generator/blob/main/pic3.png)
 # Installation
 No need to install any package, just
-* download the file or git clone it
+* download the file or git clone the repo and extract the zip file
 * cd to the folder
 * python3 main.py
 # NOTE